 In a nutshell, the process of external root sporulation refers to the fungus’s process of reproduction and colonization of the plant.

-The advantage of this reproduction process being external to the root of the plant is that there is no break in the root’s continuity, so the plant uses more energy to produce more roots, thereby maintaining continuity in the absorption of nutrients and water.
+The advantage of this reproduction process being external to the root of the plant is that there is no break in the root’s continuity.
+In this way, the plant produces more roots and maintains a greater absorption of nutrients and water on a continuous basis

 IT IS COMPATIBLE WITH ALL TYPES OF FERTILIZERS

 This type of biostimulant shows a high resistance to saline conditions.
 This is why it is very effective in soils with high electrical conductivity while perfectly integrating into all intensive agriculture fertilization protocols.

 Biostimulants based on Glomus iranicum var. tenuihypharum cause the following crop improvements: